Romathonat/RocketLeagueSkillsDetection/README.md

-# SeqScout
+# MCTSExtend

-This folder holds the code used in the paper sent to DSAA 2019 "SeqScout: Using a bandit algorithm to discover interesting subgroups within labeled sequences".

-* Main code is present in seqscout
+* Main code is present in mctsExtend
 * Tests contains unit test.
 * Competitors holds the code of beam_search, misere, and an exhaustive one that we created to access the ground truth (see experiments of paper)
 * Finally, xp folder hold the code for experiments.
 In other\_xp\_results, we added some experiments with different parameters to show that the behaviour is the same (changing k in top-k, time budget or dataset, etc).